znes/renpass/README.rst

 As there are currently some licensing issues concerning the scenario data, this repository only provides the application code.
-If you are interested in using or contributuing to the app, feel free to contact us.
+For questions on the data, you can use or contact details below.

 Installation
 =============